- What is the mission of your company or project?

 Our Company is interested in expressing the intricacies of human DNA by showcasing how a "Dominican Restaurant" is so much more than just one thing.
 We will connect the people of Burlington with Dominican, Afro-Caribbean, Taino and Spanish culture by using food as a vessel of tradition, nostalgia, and identity.
 We hope to unpack the intricacies of the Transatlantic Slave Trade & Colonialization by incorporating the flavors they left behind into our dishes and story.
 We will teach through taste and avoid appropriation through authenticity.

 Why are you seeking funding and how will you spend the funding?

 We are seeking funding to get this project off the ground and into a proper physical location.
-We intend to use the funds to build out our location (88 Oak Street in Burlington, VT), restaurant equipment, and a contingency fund.
+We intend to use the funds to build out our location (88 Oak Street in Burlington, VT), purchase restaurant equipment, and develop a healthy contingency fund.

 Our team is comprised of myself, Maria Lara-Bregatta: Owner, Chef & general operator.
 I will be working in conjunction with a Kitchen Collective affording us access to other Chefs & Industry folks that can help us along our journey and offer sound advice.
 I also have the honor to work with my father-- Head Chef Luis Lara.
 He has taught me all I know about food.
-He raised me in a Dominican Restaurant of his own and has taught me the ropes throughout the years.
+He raised me in a Dominican Restaurant of his own and has taught me (Maria) the ropes throughout the years.